 Q. Do you offer recitals?
-A. I offer my students multiple performance opportunities throughout the year.
-We have three yearly recitals, one in May, one in August and our Winter Recital in December.
+I offer my students multiple performance opportunities throughout the year.
+We have two yearly recitals, one in early June, and our Winter Recital in December.
 In addition, my students often perform in local retirement homes, festivals and local, regional, and national competitions.

 Q. Do I need a piano to begin instruction?
-A. An instrument is essential to begin piano lessons, since daily practice is needed.
+An instrument is essential to begin piano lessons, since daily practice is needed.
 Some electronic keyboards are acceptable, as long as they meet certain minimum requirements.
 Please contact me for information about what keyboards are good choices, as well as where to buy an affordable, high quality acoustic piano.
 However, all students should aim at acquiring a quality acoustic instrument as soon as feasible.

 Q. How long are the piano lessons?
-A. Students are assigned to 30, 45 or 60-minute lessons, according to their level of achievement.
+Students are assigned to 30, 45 or 60-minute lessons, according to their level of achievement and interest.
 Typically, beginners start out with 30 minutes.
 However, 45-minute lessons are recommended for adults, beginners, or experienced.
 A short interview is scheduled prior to being admitted to the studio, so that I can meet and talk to the students about their background, interests, goals, etc. Lesson approach, duration, and format, are decided at that time.

 Q. What if I miss a lesson?
-A. A make-up lesson will be scheduled at a mutually convenient time.
+A make-up lesson will be scheduled at a mutually convenient time.
 Unlike large music studios, there is no limit to how many lessons are available to be made-up.
 The only exception is a no-show lesson; if you did not cancel a lesson and I make the trip to your home and you are not there, or I am waiting in my studio and you do not attend you lesson without prior notice, a make-up will not be issued.

 Q. Do I have to sign a contract?
-A. Although many local music studios and even some private instructors require a yearly contract with penalties and even the threat of legal action if you discontinue lessons, I do not favor this approach.
+Although many local music studios and even some private instructors require a yearly contract with penalties and even the threat of legal action if you discontinue lessons, I do not favor this approach.
 What if your student does not like piano lessons after some time?
 Should he or she be forced to attend the lessons anyway?
 Should you be forced to pay for several months of lessons that your child is no longer interested in?
-That’s a sure way to hate music!
+I do not feel you should.

 Since teaching piano is my only occupation, and therefore how I make a living, I request to be given two months notice if lessons are going to be discontinued, so that I can arrange for the vacant spot to be filled.